For a hands-on learning experience to develop LLM applications, join our LLM Bootcamp today.

 It is essential to strike a balance between promoting innovation and protecting consumers’ interests.
 Legislation and regulations could be created to define what constitutes fair use and set standards for the ethical use of AI, such as the AI bill of rights.
 Ultimately, governments will act following the general culture and society’s values in their region, making laws that align with what is considered acceptable.

-Closing of the session – Generative AI
+Closing of the Session – Generative AI and Society

 In conclusion, AI, ML, and data science have become vital to our daily lives, with advancements in these fields impacting various industries.
 With the continuous development of new technology, it is essential to keep up to date with the latest trends and advancements to stay competitive in the industry.
 The experts in the session provided valuable insights into the latest advancements and how they are using them in their everyday work.
 As these fields continue to evolve, it will be exciting to see what new advancements will come next.